Offshore Trust

 Offshore asset protection trusts will not reduce or avoid U.S. income taxation.
 This is a common misconception.
 Offshore trusts are not an effective income tax planning vehicle.

 Generally, a foreign irrevocable trust will be treated as a “grantor trust” for taxation purposes regardless of whether the trustmaker reserved any powers associated with domestic grantor trusts.
 A grantor trust is a trust whose taxable income is reported by the grantor so that the trust is disregarded for U.S. tax purposes.
-The trustmaker of an offshore trust must report all trust income, including capital gains, on their personal tax return as ordinary income.
+The trustmaker must report all trust income, including capital gains, on their personal tax return as ordinary income.
 This taxation treatment applies regardless of whether the assets themselves are in the United States or offshore.

 In addition, there are IRS reporting requirements for trustees and beneficiaries of offshore trusts.
 In 1996, Congress imposed substantial penalties for failure to report offshore trust financial information.
 A trustmaker must work with a CPA experienced with foreign trust reporting and taxation.

-Offshore trusts are expensive.
+Offshore trusts are not cheap.
 Increasingly invasive “know your customer” (KYC) regulations have made establishing offshore entities more difficult.
 An offshore trustee usually investigates potential U.S. clients more fully than the U.S. client investigates possible offshore trustees.
 The increased scrutiny and KYC “red tape” have caused U.S. attorneys to increase their legal fees to establish an offshore trust plan.

 Offshore Trusts and Bankruptcy